mattSMobley/automated-testing-resources/asynchronous-testing.md

 ## Problem 2

 In this repository there is a folder named `database-test`.
-This project contains a basic skeleton on testing a database using mocha.
+This folder contains a basic skeleton to test a database using mocha.
 To set up the project, run the following commands:

 ```
 npm init